 Circle is all about tracking and filtering content that comes from the Internet, like any online application that downloads data.

-However, Circle cannot track or filter cellular functionality, like a phone call over the cellular network or sending/receiving SMS-based text messages.
+Circle cannot track or filter cellular functionality, like a phone call over the cellular network or sending/receiving SMS-based text messages.
 These services are transmitted through your cellular carrier and, in the vast majority of cases, aren't traveling over the Internet and thus are invisible to Circle.
-In addition, because of how Apple handles their services, Circle is currently unable to fully manage or stop iMessages from sending or being delivered.
+In addition, because of how Apple handles its services, Circle is currently unable to fully manage or stop iMessages from sending or being delivered.

 Some messaging-based services (in addition to iMessage) are not manageable by Circle.
 With these the source of the message in both directions is not tied to a particular server or domain name.
 This makes it impossible to track the App or Website it originated from.
 In these cases, when Circle has paused the entire Internet for a profile or device (including during an OffTime/BedTime) only sending messages will be blocked.
 You can read more about how iMessage works with Circle here.